Jbleezy/BO1-Reimagined/README.md

 * Find out how to attach mag model to weapon model for BO2 weapon models
 * Add BO3 weapon models (Frag, Semtex, Claymore, Ray Gun, Wunderwaffe, Thundergun, Baby Gun, Wave Gun, Hacker)
 * China Lake: speed up rechamber anim
-* Der Riese: use WaW pap camo for all weapons except Wunderwaffe
 * Add death hands from BO2 when you die
 * Make players drink perks correctly in third person (fixed in BO2)
 * Change perk bottle weapons to only use one weapon file using worldModel and gunModel
 * COTD: fix Director not doing anim when getting angry
-* Fix being able to cancel melee animation by switching weapons with a weapon that has an empty clip
 * Five: fix zombies getting stuck after teleporting
 * Add collision boxes near invincibilty spots on maps
 * Fix zombies sounds on classic maps to sound like they are coming from the correct direction